DaveBenham/VenomModules/README.md

 ## VCO LAB
 ![VCO Lab module image](doc/Oscillator.png)

-An oscillator with a dizzying array of features for the mad scientist, including available oversampling to give clean anti-aliased output regardless which options are combined.
+A polyphonic oscillator with a robust array of features for the mad scientist, including available oversampling to give clean anti-aliased output regardless which functions are combined.

 ### Summary of features

+- Oversampling options to control aliasing
-- Simultaneous outputs for Sine, Triangle, Square, and Saw, plus a configurable Mix
+- Simultaneous outputs for Sine, Triangle, Square, and Saw waveforms, plus a highly configurable Mix
-- Modes for audio, low frequency, and 0 Hz carrier linear FM
-- Independent controls/inputs for exponential FM and linear through 0 FM
-- Independent inputs for hard sync (reset phase to 0), and soft sync (reverse wavevorm)
-- Octave control
-- Each wave form has controls/inputs for shape, phase, offset, and level
+- Each waveform has controls/inputs for shape, phase, offset, and level
 - The mix also has controls/inputs for shape (saturation or folding), global phase, offset, and level
-- Oversampling options to control aliasing
 - All inputs can be driven at audio rates, and nearly all can be oversampled
 - All inputs support polyphony
+- Bipolar level controls can be used as traditional VCAs, or for amplitude or ring modulation.
+- Modes for audio, low frequency, and 0 Hz carrier linear FM
+- Independent controls/inputs for exponential FM and true linear through 0 FM
+- Audio rate modulation of phase provides functionality often referred to as through 0 linear FM.
+- Independent inputs for hard sync (reset phase to 0), and soft sync (reverse waveform)
+- Octave control
 - Square pulse width range can be 0-100% or 3-97%
 - Optional DC offset removal

 Global controls and inputs are to the left.

-The grid of controls, inputs, and outputs to the right control each wave form as well as the overall mix
+The grid of controls, inputs, and outputs to the right control each waveform as well as the overall mix

 ### FRQ (Frequency Mode) button
 This color coded button controls the overall mode of the oscillator